-Maniac Mansion Mania is a series of Fan Sequels created by LucasFan based on Maniac Mansion and sometimes Day of the Tentacle.
+Maniac Mansion Mania is a series of Fan Sequels created by LucasFan from 2005 onwards.
+They are based on Maniac Mansion and sometimes Day of the Tentacle.
 The Point-and-Click Game is created with Adventure Game Studio.
 The game involves Maniac Mansion characters in a unique style that is spread out episodically, like a TV series.
 The episodes are thus arranged in seasons, though there are also non-sequitur specials.
 Most episodes are comedic.

 The public is free to create their own projects, provided it meets required standards.

 Unfortunately, most of the episodes are in German only.

 Maniac Mansion Mania features these tropes:

 - Weird Ed still flips out whenever something horrible happens to his hamster.

 - Do not mess with Harry's food.
 Hoagie learnt this the hard way.